spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Create Cluster Profile (Azure)

-[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates created with the following core layers.
+[Cluster profiles page](https://docs.spectrocloud.com/cluster-profiles) are templates you create with the following core layers and any add-on layers such as security, monitoring, logging, and more.
- - Operating System (OS).
+ - Operating System (OS)
- - Kubernetes distribution and version.
+ - Kubernetes distribution and version
- - Network Container Interface (CNI).
+ - Network Container Interface (CNI)
- - Storage Container Interface (CSI).
+ - Storage Container Interface (CSI)

 A cluster profile contains these core and additional add-on layers, such as security, monitoring, logging, etc.